ballerina-platform/ballerina-distribution/examples/grpc-client-oauth2-client-credentials-grant-type/grpc_client_oauth2_client_credentials_grant_type.md

 The client metadata is enriched with the `Authorization: Bearer <token>` header by passing the `grpc:OAuth2ClientCredentialsGrantConfig` for the `auth` configuration of the client.

->**Info:** Setting up the client is the same as setting up the simple RPC client with additional configurations.
-You can refer to the [simple RPC client](/learn/by-example/grpc-client-simple/) to implement the client used below.

    ::: code grpc_client_oauth2_client_credentials_grant_type.bal :::

 Execute the command below to run the client.
+Setting up the client is the same as setting up the unary RPC client with additional configurations.
+You can refer to the [unary RPC client](/learn/by-example/grpc-client-unary/) to implement the client used here.

->**Info:** As a prerequisite to running the client, start the [OAuth2 service](/learn/by-example/grpc-service-oauth2/).
+>**Tip:** As a prerequisite to running the client, start the [OAuth2 service](/learn/by-example/grpc-service-oauth2/).

    ::: out grpc_client_oauth2_client_credentials_grant_type.out :::